Planning a visit to Rome’s Colosseum in 2026?

 Can I visit the Colosseum without a tour?

 Yes.
-You can visit with a standard ticket, but a tour can help if you want context, smoother timing, or special access areas.
+You can visit with a standard ticket if you are comfortable exploring independently.
+A guided tour can be useful if you want historical context, smoother timing, language support, or access to areas that standard tickets do not include.

 Compare self-guided and guided visits.